FAMILY VIOLENCE PROGRAM OF CLEVELAND

 * Office Assistance: Help with clerical work, distribute brochures for community events.

 * Outreach: Organize and execute speaking events, assist with volunteer recruitment, assist court advocate in working with clients.

 * Shelter Assistance: Sort and store donations, work a shift on the shelter's 24-hour hot line, assist with yard work or interior cleaning.

 Training provided for all opportunities; time commitment of four hours a week for eight months is required.
 752-0316.

 HABITAT FOR HUMANITY

-* Construction Crew Leader Assistant: Help lead projects including framing, installing siding/blue board, painting, installing trim and finishing work; must be 18 or older.
+* Construction Crew Leader Assistant: Help lead projects such as framing, installing siding/blue board, painting, installing trim and finishing work; must be 18 or older.

 * Construction Workers: Provide labor on a Habitat home, no experience required, all tools provided.
 Must be 18 or older.

 * ReStore: Process donations, assist customers or help on the donation truck.

 * Event Staff: Habitat for Humanity of Cleveland needs volunteers for Toyota of Cleveland Bike to Build on April 2.
 Placements include morning registration, setup, breakdown, helping riders along the route, parking.